ebu/cpa-service-provider/README.md

 ## Prerequisites

-Ensure your system has [Node.js](http://nodejs.org/) and NPM installed.
+Ensure your system has [Node.js](http://nodejs.org/) (v0.10 or later) and NPM installed.
 Also, install JSHint:

     $ sudo npm install -g jshint